lightningj-org/lightningj/README.md

 existing Lightning node implementations for Java developers.
 It contains simple to use API implementations and converters between JSON, XML.

-For documentation see docs/index.adoc of the project web-site at http://www.lightningj.org
+For documentation see docs/index.adoc or the project web-site at http://www.lightningj.org